 Overlooking the lush Windward Coast and the majestic Koolau Mountain range, the Nuuanu Pali Lookout was the site of the Battle of Nuuanu.
 It was here, high atop these sheer cliffs that King Kamehameha I won a decisive battle that helped him conquer the island of Oahu.

 Within a short walking distance of each other, Downtown Honolulu and Chinatown is home to historic Hawaiian landmarks like the Iolani Palace, the King Kamehameha I Statue, Kawaiahao Church as well as modern landmarks like the Hawaii State Capitol, Washington Place (home of the Governor) and Honolulu Hale (home to the City Council and Mayor’s office).
-The Hawaiian Mission Houses Historic Site and Archives, just east of the Kawaiahao Church, actually displays three missionary homes built in New England and shipped to Oahu.
+The Hawaiian Mission Houses Museum, just east of the Kawaiahao Church, actually displays three missionary homes built in New England and shipped to Oahu.

 A short walk west beyond the buildings of the financial district and you’ll find the arts district of Chinatown.
 Go on the Chinatown art walk, visit the areas hip bars and restaurants or catch a performance at the Hawaii Theatre.
 Opened in 1922, the “Pride of the Pacific” has been meticulously restored and in 2005 it was named “Outstanding Historic Theatre in America.”

 On December 7, 1941 the Japanese navy attacked Pearl Harbor beginning U.S. involvement in World War II.
 On September 2, 1945, Japan signed its unconditional surrender on the decks of the USS Battleship Missouri ending the war.
 The five Pearl Harbor Historic Sites honor these events with amazing memorials and living museums.